Calculate Commission on Sales Orders

 Process items on the sales order

-Each item on the sales order needs to be individually processed by first getting the MSRP, quantity, and item type for the item, and then checking to make sure the item is not a discount, markup or subtotal item (those types of items are not used to calculate the commission).
-To process the items, you will add code for the following:
+You need to process each item on the sales order needs by getting the MSRP, quantity, and type for the item.
+Then, you make sure the it's not a discount, markup, or subtotal item since those types of items aren't used to calculate the commission.
+To process the items, add code for the following:

-To begin, add the following code within the try block:
+To begin, add the following code into the try block:

 const numItems = recSalesOrder.getLineCount({